codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 ## waitForInvisible

-Waits for an element to become invisible on a page (by default waits for 1sec).
+Waits for an element to be removed or become invisible on a page (by default waits for 1sec).
 Element can be located by CSS or XPath.

     I.waitForInvisible('#popup');